Aveek-Saha/Movie-Script-Database/README.md

 This is an utility that allows you to collect movie scripts from several sources and create a database of 2.5k+ movie scripts as `.txt` files along with the metadata for the movies.

-There are three steps to the whole process:
+There are four steps to the whole process:

 1. Collect scripts from various [sources](https://github.com/Aveek-Saha/Movie-Script-Database#sources) - Scrape websites for scripts in HTML, txt, doc or pdf format
-1. Collect metadata - Get metadata about the scripts for additional processing
+1. Collect metadata - Get metadata about the scripts from [TMDb](https://www.themoviedb.org/) and [IMDb](https://www.imdb.com/) for additional processing
-1. Find duplicates from different sources - Automatically group duplicates from different sources as possible
+1. Find duplicates from different sources - Automatically group and remove duplicates from different sources.
-1. Parse Scripts - Convert scripts into lines with just Character => dialogue
+1. Parse Scripts - Convert scripts into lines with just Character and dialogue

 ## Usage